benjamon99/rundeck-http-plugin/README.md

 ## Installation
 ### Prerequisites
 - Java 11 or higher
-- Maven 3.6 or higher
+- Gradle 6.0.1 or higher

 ### Steps
 1. **Clone the repository**: